Buttonwood bonsai care includes lots of sun and water.

 Conocarpus roots are often brittle at the point they connect to the trunk - and can break away easily.
 It is not unusual for a collected specimen to have very few primary roots (sometimes only one!).

-Nevertheless, there is often lots of root ramification.
+Nevertheless, there is often what looks like lots of root ramification.
 This can be a deceiving situation.
 Never ‘comb out’ buttonwood roots!

 Lightly hose off the old soil first ... to determine what’s really going on.